 • Barça have won the last three fixtures between the clubs; before that they had triumphed in just one of six games, with three drawn.
 That success came in the 1997 UEFA Cup Winners' Cup final, with Ronaldo getting the only goal in Rotterdam.
 Luis Enrique played for Barcelona.

 • The French champions have lost in the quarter-finals for the last four seasons.
 Last year Manchester City FC edged them out, a 2-2 draw in Paris setting the Premier League side up for a 3-2 aggregate success.

 • The defeat by Barcelona in 2014/15 was only Paris's second in 13 matches against Spanish visitors.
 Their previous loss was 3-1 against RC Deportivo La Coruña in the 2000/01 second group stage.

 • That Barça reverse was also their sole defeat in a run of 42 European home games since crashing 4-2 to Hapoel Tel-Aviv FC in the 2006/07 UEFA Cup group stage (W26 D15).
 They picked up five points at home in this season's group stage (W1 D2).

 • Paris's home record against Spanish visitors reads W6 D5 L2; overall it is W10 D7 L9.
 They are without a win in the last five such encounters, home and away.

 • The Blaugrana's record away to French sides is W4 D3 L3; overall it is W12 D5 L4.
-They have won two and drawn three of their last six visits to France.
+They have won two matches and drawn three on their last six visits to France.

 • Barcelona are aiming to reach the quarter-finals for a record tenth consecutive season.
 Last term they bowed out at that stage when they lost to Club Atlético de Madrid (2-1 h, 0-2 a).
 In the round of 16 they had beaten Arsenal FC 5-1 on aggregate (2-0 a, 3-1 h).